Strong-coupling theory of bilayer plasmon excitations: Results

 \subsubsection{Plasmon excitations}

 To investigate the plasmon excitations in more detail, we analyze the $\vq$-$\omega$ map around $\qp=(0,0)$ for a sequence of $q_{z}$ values as shown in Figs.~\ref{tz0.1}(a)--(e).
 At $q_{z}=0$ [\fig{tz0.1}(a)], only the $\omega_{+}$ mode is present.
 The charge conservation makes the spectral weight vanish at $\qp =(0,0)$ because charge fluctuations between the two layers are in-phase.
 This confirms that the $\omega_{+}$ mode corresponds to the well-known optical plasmon.
-By symmetry, the $\omega_{-}$ mode should corresponds to out-of-phase fluctuations and is not present for $q_{z}=0$.
+By symmetry, the $\omega_{-}$ mode corresponds to out-of-phase fluctuations and is not present for $q_{z}=0$, a feature that has the following physical interpretation: When applying infinitesimally small external electric field with $q_{z}=0$, this external field is strictly uniform along the out-of-plane direction and thus cannot couple to the out-of-phase charge oscillation, i.e., $\omega_{-}$ mode.

 Although the spectral weight at $\vq_{\parallel}=(0,0)$ vanishes for $q_{z}=0$, a finite intrabilayer hopping $t_{z}$ results in a finite energy for the upper boundary of the continuum at $\qp=(0,0)$ for $q_{z} \ne 0$.
-This allows for the presence of two plasmon modes, the $\omega_{+}$ and $\omega_{-}$ modes, for $q_{z}\ne 0$, as seen in Figs.~\ref{tz0.1}(b)--(d).
+This allows for the presence of two plasmon modes, the $\omega_{+}$ and $\omega_{-}$ modes, as seen in Figs.~\ref{tz0.1}(b)--(d).
 These modes should not be confused with the even and odd modes, since the LRC couples fluctuations across all layers.
 Notably, the $\omega_{-}$ mode exhibits a gapless dispersion, which is particularly evident as it enters the continuum around $\vq_{\parallel}=(0,0)$.
 However, a significant change occurs at $q_{z} = 2n\pi$ where $n\ne 0$ [\fig{tz0.1}(e)], as the $\omega_{-}$ mode becomes gapped.
 A comparison between Figs.~\ref{tz0.1}(a) and (e) reveals that the plasmon excitations at $q_{z}=0$ are not generic.
 Instead, the behavior at $q_{z} = 2n\pi$ with $n\ne 0$ is more representative: both $\omega_{\pm}$ modes are present and gapped, but the intensity of the $\omega_{+}$ mode vanishes at $\vq_{\parallel}=(0,0)$ while it does not for the $\omega_{-}$ mode.

 We next examine the $q_{z}$ dependence of the $\omega_{\pm}$ modes more closely.
 Figure~\ref{tz0.1-qz}(a) shows results at a fixed in-plane momentum of $\vq_{\parallel}=(0.02\pi, 0)$ for $t_{z}=0.1t$.
 The white dotted line indicates the upper boundary of the particle-hole continuum.
 The $\omega_{+}$ mode is always present above the continuum.
 Its energy sharply peaks at $q_{z} = 2n\pi$ (corresponding to the optical plasmon) and quickly decreases as $q_{z}$ moves away from these values, remaining largely $q_{z}$ independent until the next peak.
 The $\omega_{-}$ mode, which is absent at $q_{z}=0$, gains intensity immediately as $q_{z}$ increases.
 It shows a dispersive feature between $\omega = 0.06$--$0.21 t$ with a peak at $q_{z} = 2n\pi$ where $n \ne 0$.
 This dispersion is particularly interesting since it occurs by crossing the boundary of the continuum.